huggingface/hub-docs/tasks/src/zero-shot-classification/about.md

 ```
 Classify the following input text into one of the following three categories: [positive, negative, neutral]

-Input Text: Hugging Face is awesome for making all of these State of the Art models available
+Input Text: Hugging Face is awesome for making all of these
+state of the art models available!
 Sentiment: positive

 ```